markwhiite/Active-Directory/README.md

 **Lab Scenario**

 The NBA just merged into one giant corporation called MBA - Mark’s Ballers Association.
-Pick one team (OKC) and create their IAM environment.
+Pick one team (OKC Thunder) and create their IAM environment.
 I will be the IAM Analyst responsible for onboarding the Thunder organization into the new MBA corporate identity system.